 “Can you come with me?
 I need to speak with you, and I’ll get my nurse in to conduct the rest of her check up.”

-Billy nods, glancing back at Max’s worries expression.
+Billy nods, glancing back at Max’s worried expression.
 He follows Dr. Burnes down the hall, stopping as the older man tells a nurse behind the office counter to report to Max’s check up room, and with each step, he feels his heart go faster and faster.
 Maybe Dr. Burnes knows about Billy and Max, or he’s suspected something is wrong with the baby or–

 “Well,” the older man says once Billy is situated.
 “As you know, Max is a very special case.
 It’s not everyday you have a thirteen year old having a baby, but even with that said, she’s progressing wonderfully and the baby seems healthy.
-The only concern I have is that it’s time for her to deliver, I don’t think her body can deliver naturally.”
+The only concern I have is that when it’s time for her to deliver, I don’t think her body can deliver naturally.”

 Billy frowns, learning forward in his chair, his elbows being cushioned by his knees.
 “What do you mean?”